simonc-xi/COMP2406-Project/README.txt

 			HomePage.js						Include some basic functions about the homepage, ex, navigation View.html						The web page that shows the information about the Director, also have subscribe button than can subscribe the Director

-		/*???
 		Logic JS file	(the client side and some server side of programming was divided each corresponding web page)
 			- View.js						The JavaScript file for people viewing page, which can let user subscribe the viewing person
 			- login.js						This file for user to check having a correct form to login
 			- movie.js						The JavaScript file for the movie which do recommend movie for similar genre.
 			- otherProfile.js     			The JavaScript file for the other users, which can let users following the viewing users
 			- profilepage.js				The JavaScript file for the user profile page which can change account level
 			- SearchBar.js					The JavaScript file for the search bar, include searching people user or movie.
-			- signUp.js						This is the sign up page for user to create account */??
+			- signUp.js						This is the sign up page for user to create account.

-		Logic JS file
-			logic.js						This file include all the business logic part of the project.
+			- logic.js						(final version) This file include all the business logic part of the project.

 		Sever JS file
 			- server.js
-			- Express-server.js
+			- Express-server.js				The new server by using the express application.

 		CSS style sheet
 			style.css						Style sheet for webpage